 By statute, support must be deducted evenly among the pay-periods of the employee.
 Once the employer begins remitting payments, those payments will usually fall into a pattern of paying monthly, bi-weekly, semi-monthly, or weekly.
 All payments are made through the Kansas Payment Center.

 - If the obligor is paid weekly, we multiply $500.00 by 12 (the months in the year) and then divide it by 52 weeks to get the weekly pay amount of $115.38.

 - If the obligor is paid bi-weekly (every other week--26 paydays a year), we multiply $500.00 by 12 (months in the year) and then divide it by 26 to get the bi-weekly amount of $230.77.

 - If the obligor is paid semi-monthly (1st & the 15th etc...24 paydays a year) we multiply $500.00 by 12 (months of the year) and divide it by 24 to get the semi-monthly amount of $250.00.

-If, after receiving support on a regular basis through income withholding, a check is not received within 7 days of normal receipt, please notify this office in writing.
-You may email the income withholding directly at: email@example.com .
+If, after receiving support on a regular basis through income withholding, a check is not received within 7 days of normal receipt, please notify our office in writing.
+You may email the income withholding directly to: firstname.lastname@example.org .
 Upon receipt of your written inquiry, the reason for delinquency will be investigated.

 The Income Withholding order requires the employer to deduct a designated amount of money each pay period.
 In compliance with section 303 (b) of the Consumer Protection Act (15 U.S.C.
-1673 (b)) the total amount deducted from each pay period will be limited to 50%-65% of the Obligor's disposable income.
+1673 (b)) and K.S.A 23-3104(f) the total amount deducted from each pay period will be limited to 50% of the Obligor's disposable income.